By: Rob Tornoe

 While newspaper companies have largely cut their humor writers and political cartoonists as competition for advertising revenue became fierce, anyone with a Facebook account knows how popular humor and satire is online.

 The reasons newspapers have shied away aren’t due solely to budget cuts or a retrenching into core avenues of journalism, although there is certainly some of that.
 Thompson said he thinks newspapers by and large still seem to have great difficulty leveraging their brands in the modern world of social networking.

 “We can post Borowitz’s pieces on the homepage, and they do OK.
 But most of the traffic comes from social media outlets like Facebook and Twitter, because humor is such a viral and social phenomena,” Thompson said.
-“For humor to be a financial success, media companies need to work on and develop a deep integration with social media, something that the New Yorker
+“For humor to be a financial success, media companies need to work on and develop a deep integration with social media, something that the New Yorker has excelled with.”

 Borowitz had previously syndicated his columns to newspapers through Creator’s Syndicate.
-But once he decided to sever ties and make his website the main destination for the Borowitz Report, traffic grew explosively, which eventually led to the New Yorker
+But once he decided to sever ties and make his website the main destination for the Borowitz Report, traffic grew explosively, which eventually led to the New Yorker deal.

 “This was a case of me stumbling my way to a happy result,” Borowitz said.
 “The Internet has got newspapers beat in terms of velocity.
 I can tweet a fake headline, write the story in 10 minutes, and publish that story in 15 minutes.
 It’s hard to compete with that in print.”